gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
 1. Do more tests.<br>
-2. Check if JWT with Spring Security.
+2. Create a new branch for to-be-deployed version, fixed bugs including typing indicator, QR-code and ChatBot.

 <h3>Long-term</h3>
 1. JPA implementation.<br>
-2. Deploy with docker container, using the virtual machine provided by the professor.<br>
+2. Deploy to the professor's virtual machine.<br>
-3. Deploy to a cloud service, using Caddy/Nginx as the web server.<br>
+3. Use Caddy/Nginx as the web server.<br>
 4. Secure endpoints with Spring Security.<br>
 5. Integration test/Module test/Unit test.
+6. Check if JWT can work with Spring Security.

 <br>**Pending**
 1. Migrate frontend from JavaScript to React.<br>